lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 Time to create the partitions table of the new RAID disk reusing the same physical Windows partition.
 For this step, we will use *parted* utility.
-You can use other tool of your choose.
+You can use another tool of your choice.

 Partition your virtual RAID disk: